top of page

 Supporting Circle of Friends Tipperary through the GVTC 2026

-The Golden Vale Tennis Challenge (GVTC) is proud to support Circle of Friends Tipperary, a local cancer support centre that provides assistance to individuals and families affected by cancer.
-By entering the competition or sponsoring a player, you’re contributing to this vital cause.
-At least €20 from each entry, and 100% of all player sponsorships, will be donated to Circle of Friends Tipperary.
+The Golden Vale Tennis Challenge (GVTC) is proud to support Circle of Friends Tipperary, a local cancer support centre providing vital support to individuals and families affected by cancer.

 Learn more about their incredible work at Circle of Friends Tipperary.
 Together, we can make a difference!